 Barbara Payton was gracious enough to let Leo Guild into her apartment.
-That’s one way of looking at this sleazy/sad alliance, a union of two hustlers making a fast buck, pushing forward in spite of their scummy shambling lives and, in the end, perpetually losing.
-But as Guild reported later, Payton, though polite on the phone, was in person, gross: “pig fat” as he indelicately called her with a “red, angry scar coming from under the shirt and running down her thigh.”
+That’s one way of looking at this sleazy/sad alliance, a union of two making a fast buck, pushing forward in spite of their shambling lives and, in the end, perpetually losing.
+But as Guild reported later, Payton, though polite on the phone, was in person, gross: “pig fat” as he indelicately -- that's not the right word -- cruelly called her and with a “red, angry scar coming from under the shirt and running down her thigh.”

 Recalling their meeting to work on her 1963 autobiography, the shocker “I Am Not Ashamed” (more recently reissued through Spurl Editions, the cover photograph a weary and worn out Payton clutching a box of tissues, walking through court in her last mink coat) Guild in, 1967 (the year Barbara died), wrote in Pix Magazine:

 "I left my typewriter at six o’clock and drove over to a broken- down apartment house (since razed) opposite a bar she hung out in called the Coach and Horses.
 The smell in the hall was of cooking cabbage.
 Her apartment was number six.
 I knocked and she yelled, ‘Entre vous.’”